mit-quest/cancer-dependency-map/README.md

 [gene-expression-viz-bridge](https://github.com/mit-quest/gene-expression-viz-bridge) contains code to start the UI to examine the dependencies inferred from the genome simulator.
 See the [README](https://github.com/mit-quest/gene-expression-viz-bridge/blob/master/README.md) to get started.

-Note that `genome-simulator` and `gene-expression-viz-bridge` are [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), so remember to run `git submodule init` and `git submodule update` after `git clone ____`.
+Note that `genome-simulator` and `gene-expression-viz-bridge` are [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), so remember to run `git submodule init` and `git submodule update` after `git clone THIS_REPO`.

+This repository has only been tested on Ubuntu, so it is possible that filepaths will break down on another OS.

 ## Getting started
 0. [Intro to Terraform](https://learn.hashicorp.com/terraform/gcp/intro)
 1. [Install Terraform](https://learn.hashicorp.com/terraform/gcp/install)

-This repository has only been tested on Ubuntu, it is possible that filepaths will break down on another OS.
+*Important:* This repository requires Terraform 0.12+.
 2. [Set up GCP](https://learn.hashicorp.com/terraform/gcp/build)

 The suggested path for the downloaded JSON is `~/.gcloud/Terraform.json`.